Denis Na-Ebong Soorimwin District Health Director

 Education

-The technological and socio-economic development of the District depends largely on access to quality education of its people.
-The district has 343 educational institutions, comprising 126 Nurseries/Kindergarten, 132 Primary, 137 Junior High Schools and 4 Senior High Schools.
+The technological and socio-economic development of the district depends largely on access to quality education for its people.
+The district has 343 educational institutions, comprising 126 Nurseries/Kindergartens, 132 Primary, 137 Junior High Schools and 4 Senior High Schools.
 (2010 population and housing census)

 Road

-There are about thirty-nine feeder roads in the District with a total length of 390.25km comprising 240km and 150.25km engineered and un-engineered roads respectively.
-The highways roads are made up of 216km (93km tarred and 123km un-tarred).
+There are about thirty-nine feeder roads in the district with a total length of 390.25km, comprising 240km and 150.25km engineered and un-engineered roads respectively.
+The highway roads are made up of 216km (93km tarred and 123km un-tarred).
 These roads are connected with Apam, the District capital.
-The road networks are generally good however, it the condition of these roads though averagely motorable throughout the year that leaves much to be desired.
+The road networks are generally good; however, the condition of these roads, though generally motorable throughout the year that leaves much to be desired.
 Several of them either need re-graveling, reshaping or sport improvement.
 Most of these roads link food production communities to market centers.
 (2010 population and housing census)

 Energy

-The main sources of energy in the District are wood fuel (firewood, charcoal), Kerosene, electric power, Petroleum and LPG.
-There are few filling stations located in Apam, Ankamu and Dawurampong with LPG distribution point in the District.
+The main sources of energy in the district are wood fuel (firewood, charcoal), Kerosene, electric power, Petroleum and LPG.
+There are a few filling stations located in Apam, Ankamu and Dawurampong with an LPG distribution point in the district.

 Telecommunication